 In 2011, I printed custom M&Ms with the logo and sent a press kit to TechCrunch for yet another Halloween launch.
 In return I received a series of interesting communications from three letter agencies and an angry email from a famous venture capitalist who accused me of taking credit for someone else’s work.

 The concept is proven and scaled to hundreds of thousands of dollars per month.
 But even in simpler times it was already becoming a fraud magnet.
-There’s definitely something to be explored in this space given the right platform and audience – but Crypto 1.0 ain’t it.
+There’s definitely something to be explored in this space given the right platform and audience – but Crypto 1.0 and NFTs ain’t it.